jzernisch/agile/notes.md

 - By deferring decisions to the latest possible moment, we can "keep options open", meaning avoiding potential dependencies on our decision that make it hard to revert later.
 - Less WIP leads to shorter cycle times, which in turn leads to faster [feedback](#feedback) on our assumptions.

+## Defined vs Empirical Process Control

+- Defined Process Control relies on prediction of the things involved in the process and defines it accordingly, assuming the environment is predictiable (low variability and uncertainty).
+- Empirical Process Control relies on continuous inspection and adaptation of the things involved in the process, assuming the environment is unpredictable (high variabilty and uncertainty).

 ## Feedback

 - Feedback can be used to validate or invalidate assumptions empirically.